Pisquos/Soccer-Event-Detection/README.md

 The project focuses on the definition of a pipeline to tackle the task, the construction of the models and the design of sound experimental procedures to obtain statistically reliable results.

-For the main code check *Information_Project* notebook.
+For the main code check the *Information_Project* notebook.
 Also available in HTML.
 For the full report check the *InformationProject_Report* PDF.